Para-professional (IDPP)- Chicago & Mount Prospect

 Complete other duties as assigned by your supervisor.

 The IDPP position is full time, 40 hours/week, Monday - Friday, 8am - 4pm.
-This position includes an excellent benefits package:
+We are recruiting for 2 positions; one in Mount Prospect and one in Lincoln Square (Chicago).
+These positions include an excellent benefits package:

 Health & dental insurance